 How Do You Waterproof A Shed?

 The process of ensuring that your wooden shed is water-tight and the building and its contents are in good condition can encompass a number of things.
-Here are the steps you must take to fully waterproof your shed and prevent moisture entering the structure.
+Here are the steps you must take to fully waterproof your shed and reduce the amount of moisture entering the structure.

 1. CREATE A BASE